 Clark’s office also tries to create only one design per page — a universal design that may be used by those who are blind, deaf, etc. — instead of creating two or more versions of each web page (one for general users and one for users with disabilities).

-When they find a way of designing a page that makes the Web more accessible, they then use that method in more designs, said Brian Heaton, content management programmer.
+When they find a way of designing a page that makes the Web more accessible, they then use that method in more designs, said Brian Heaton, content management programmer/analyst.

 “The tools we utilize to create web pages have accessibility requirements considered and built in where possible so that when we’re building a website in the everyday course of making updates, what we are doing is accessible.”

-Even the software Clark purchases for web design can help make websites accessible.
+Even the software Missouri State purchases can help make websites accessible.

 “You have to keep thinking about what you use, buy and promote,” she said. “(Accessibility) isn’t just about what we create, but also what we purchase.”